The Most Influential Figures in Crypto Right Now, Backed by Evidence

 Step back from the individual profiles and a pattern emerges.
 The most influential figures in crypto right now are not primarily technologists or traders.
 They are capital allocators, regulators, and infrastructure builders.
 That tells you something important about where the industry is in its lifecycle.

 The era when crypto's direction was set by protocol developers and Twitter personalities is giving way to one where the decisive moves happen in corporate boardrooms, congressional hearing rooms, and asset management firms.
 This is not necessarily good or bad.
 It is what maturation looks like.
-The people who matter most are the ones connecting crypto to the systems that control trillions of dollars in global capital.

 The Shift Worth Watching